valeIT/valeIT.github.io/_posts/2019-11-12-unity-text-in-front-of-sprite.markdown

 author: Valentino Urbano
 ---

+The first thought would be to have the text object be placed as children of the sprite so that it follows the sprite position as it moves around the scene.
+This way we avoid using the canvas and having to syncronize the position on the canvas with the position of the sprite on screen which would be a total nightmate.

-A text object to be able to be placed as children of a sprite (so not on the typical UI canvas) needs to be a `Text Mesh` (create an empty object and add the Text Mesh as component), unfortunately it doesn't fit well with sorting layers.
+The text object needs to be of type `Text Mesh`.
+You can make one by creating an empty object and adding the Text Mesh as component from the inspector.
+It moves with the sprite as expected, unfortunately it doesn't behave well with sorting layers.

-I've read multiple forums and none of the single answers there worked for me.
-I had to combine a few of them together to make it all work.
+I've read multiple discussions online and none of the many answers solved the problem for me.
+I had to combine a few of them together and add a few things to make it all work:

-First add a new sorting layer and place it in front of the default, I called it "TextElement".
+First add a new sorting layer and place it in front of the default layer, I called it "TextElement".

-Note: Your text needs to be a children of the sprite.
+Note: For this method to work your text needs to be a children of the sprite so if you haven't already drag it on top of the sprite to make it a children.

-Add a new script to the text:
+Add a new script to the text element:

 `LayerIDHandler.cs`